MistiisP/Multiagentni-system-AI/README.md

-# Multi-Agent System s vizuálním editorem
+# Multi-Agent System with Visual Editor

-Tento projekt je multi-agentní systém postavený na technologiích FastAPI a React, který umožňuje uživatelům vizuálně vytvářet, spravovat a spouštět komplexní workflow (grafy) složené z AI agentů.
+This project is a multi-agent system built on FastAPI and React technologies, allowing users to visually create, manage and run complex workflows composed of AI agents.

-## Klíčové vlastnosti
+## Key Features

--   **Uživatelská autentizace:** Registrace a přihlašování uživatelů pomocí JWT tokenů.
+-   **User Authentication:** User registration and login using JWT tokens.
--   **Správa agentů a AI modelů:** Uživatelé si mohou vytvářet vlastní agenty a propojovat je s různými AI modely (např.
-OpenAI).
+-   **Agents and AI models management:** Users can create custom agents and connect them with various AI Models (you need your own API key for these AI models).
--   **Vizuální editor workflow:** Drag-and-drop rozhraní pro sestavování grafů, kde uzly reprezentují agenty a hrany definují přechody mezi nimi.
+-   **Workflow Visual editor:** Drag-and-drop interface for building graphs, where nodes represent agents and edges define transitions between them.
--   **Chatovací rozhraní:** Interakce s agenty a grafy prostřednictvím chatu.
+-   **Chat Interface:** Interaction with agents and graphs throught chat.
--   **Analytika:** Zobrazení statistik o využití agentů a historie spuštění grafů.
+-   **Analysis** Display statiscs about agent usage and graph execution history.

-## Použité technologie
+## Used technologies
 **Backend:**
 -   **Framework:** FastAPI
--   **Databáze:** PostgreSQL s SQLAlchemy (asynchronní)
+-   **Database:** PostgreSQL s SQLAlchemy (asynchronous)
--   **Migrace:** Alembic
+-   **Migration:** Alembic
--   **AI & Agenti:** LangChain, LangGraph
+-   **AI & Agents:** LangChain, LangGraph
--   **Autentizace:** JWT, Passlib, python-jose
+-   **Authentication:** JWT, Passlib, python-jose
 -   **Real-time:** WebSockets
 -   **Server:** Uvicorn